chlobear8/Portfolio/README.md

 ## Description

 _Portfolio landing page is designed to highlight my work as I progress as a programmer.
 Main index page features a photo of myself and a table of contents.
 Within the contents will be a GitHub page that links to repositories that I wish to display.
-There is also an About Me section._
+There is also an About Me section.
+[CLICK HERE TO SEE THE SITE LIVE](https://chlobear8.github.io/Portfolio/)_

 ## Setup/Installation Requirements